Vitali Klitschko: Political views (until 2013)

 Klitschko is in favor of the Association Agreement between Ukraine and the European Union.
 He sees the European Union as Ukraine's "model for [Ukraine's] future political and economic development."
 He believes former President Viktor Yanukovych and his government were "deliberately destroying the integration (into Europe) prospects of Ukraine" and that Ukrainian politicians have no right to let them "rule after 2014".
 Klitschko is also in favour of NATO-Ukraine cooperation.

 Klitschko's main concern is social standards and the economy of Ukraine.
 He believes "the issue of language is not the top priority".
 Klitschko wants less corruption and more transparency in Ukrainian politics.
 He also advocates lower taxes to stimulate the economy.
 Klitschko did accuse in October 2011 President Yanukovych and the Azarov Government of "doing everything to manipulate the rules to stay in power longer"; furthermore (in December 2011) he assert(ed) "every statement of the government" as "a continuation of lies and disinformation."
 He has also taken part in rallies for former Prime Minister Yulia Tymoshenko's release.

 In December 2011, Klitschko described the judicial system of Ukraine as "complete degradation" and accused it of violating human rights and humiliating its prisoners.
 According to him, Ukraine lacks independent and unbiased judges because the "Ukrainian judiciary is currently a closed system with lifelong judges and appointments made through administrative leverage".
 He wants to ensure the independence of judges by switching from a system of appointed judges to a system of elected judges.

-In July 2012, Klitschko stated that UDAR will not cooperate with the Party of Regions in the Ukrainian Parliament.
+In July 2012, Klitschko stated that UDAR would not cooperate with the Party of Regions in the Ukrainian Parliament.
 In early April 2013 Klitschko called for early presidential and parliamentary elections in Ukraine.